 We can guess that the majority of applicants who apply to an applicant’s match schools will have similar statistics.
 So then, what differentiates each applicant from the next in college admissions?
 It is what do they outside of class.
 Whether it be school sports or community involvement, extracurriculars can be the “it” factor that makes or breaks the admission decision.
 At the end of the day, numbers can only tell so much about an applicant but stories such as being varsity team captain or volunteering at local food banks are something that will make an applicant stand out above his or her peers.

-No applicant should ever expect to get into all their match schools, but these schools are definitely institutions to remain optimistic about unlike reach schools.
-That being said, just like safety schools, applicants need to make sure that they classified the school correctly and that they’re qualified on all three fronts with GPA, test scores, and extracurriculars.
+No applicant should ever expect to get into all their match schools.
+That said, these schools are definitely institutions to remain optimistic about.
+Still, just like safety schools, applicants need to make sure that they classified the school correctly.
+Verify that they’re qualified on all three fronts, with GPA, test scores, and extracurriculars.

 This means doing the proper research and making sure those three categories are up to date so that college admissions may just be a tad easier to decipher.
 But remember, you don’t have to do it alone!
 Empowerly is completely equipped to walk you through this.
 Let us help you ace your college list.